ManolisDia/MazeSolvingAgents/README.md

-# searchingAI
+#MAZE SOLVING AGENTS

-An AI implementing an A* algorithm to solve a maze
+Two separate agents, one using A* Algorithm to solve using Heuristics, the other one using Rule Based Logic.